Sanrrone/pathoscope2biom/README.md

 # pathoscope2biom
 ------------------------------
-An script to convert multiples pathoscope2 output in biom format
+An script to convert multiples PathoScope2 output files to biom format

 ## Requisites